virgili0/Virgilio/Specializations/SoftSkills/ImpactfulPresentations.md

 ## Why do you need to impress your audience?

-In my days, in 50 B.C., data scientists were called [haruspexes](https://en.wikipedia.org/wiki/Haruspex).
+In my day, in 50 B.C., data scientists were called [haruspexes](https://en.wikipedia.org/wiki/Haruspex).
 The state-of-art technique they used to represent data and make decisions based on it was to spread the entrails of a bird on a sacred table and try to interpret them.
 "Such a small stomach?
 Aha!
 I'm going to tell the general now that it's time to attack decisively!"